-With much respect to this group of players right from the start, as it is simply no easy thing to lose your hair, whether you’re a teacher, a plumber or a professional athlete.
-But for a professional soccer player you have to suffer through it all while you’re still striving to score goals and win games infront of crowd of fan.
+With much respect to this group of pro soccer players right from the start, as it is simply no easy thing to lose your hair, whether you’re a teacher, a plumber or a professional athlete.
+But for a professional soccer player you have to suffer through it all while you’re still striving to score goals and win games in front of crowds of fans, both home and away.
 It takes a strong individual to maintain their confidence while they lose their locks.
 Sure, it helps that they’re getting paid to do something they love, but it still ain’t easy.

 At least in professional baseball or American football players can don a cap or helmet to hide their lack of hair, but in soccer there’s no way to hide the fact that you’ve got some bad hair genes.
 It’s on your mom’s side right?